hazelcast/hazelcast/hazelcast-documentation/src/WAN.md

 New York and London are active endpoints and Tokyo is a passive endpoint.

 When using Active-Active Replication, multiple clusters can simultaneously update the same entry in a distributed data structure.
-You can configure a merge-policy to resolve these potential conflicts
+You can configure a merge-policy to resolve these potential conflicts.

 ```xml
 <hazelcast>
   <wan-replication name="my-wan-cluster">